Archeology at Golden Gate

 What is Archeology?

 Archeology is the way we study people who lived before us by looking at the things they left behind.
 Sometimes these things are large (like parts of an old building), and sometimes they are small (like marbles or coins).
 Sometimes people left these items behind on purpose (like garbage from a village), and sometimes the items were lost or forgotten (like buttons or toys).
 Archaeologists call these things artifacts.
 When we know a group of people lived or worked in a certain place, or when a collection of artifacts is found in a specific place, we call this an archeological site.
+Sometimes archaeologists study Native American communities, like the San Francisco Bay Area's Ohlone and Coast Miwok communities and sometimes they study more recent 19th and 20th century history.

 Unlike what you often see in the movies, real archeology is very careful and orderly.
 Once our team of archaeologists finds a site, they decide how to protect and treat it.
 Sometimes, the best protection for a site is to cover the area up and leave it alone.
 Other times, archeologist may watch or monitor the site for changes over time.
 Often, the best choice is to dig the site to uncover artifacts that we think may be important.
 This is called an excavation.